-Award-winning artist Janae Corrado serves as an associate professor of Art at the Trinity River Campus of Tarrant County College in Ft.
-Worth, Texas.
-When Janae isn't engaging students in the arts and professing her love for the works of Mucha, Vermeer, Klimt, and van Eyck, she can be found in her studio painting dreamlike and surreal images.
+Award-winning artist Janae Corrado serves as a professor of Art at the Trinity River Campus of Tarrant County College in Fort Worth, Texas.
+When she is not inspiring her students with her passion for the works of Mucha, Vermeer, Klimt, and van Eyck, Janae can be found in her studio creating dreamlike and surreal paintings.
+Born on the west coast of Florida, she was profoundly inspired by the simultaneous beauty and cruelty of the great outdoors during her childhood—a passion that continues to influence her work today.

 ARTIST STATEMENT

-The narratives within my artwork reflect the fragile balance of life and death with a fusion of personal experience and mythos.
-I have two separate bodies of work that I am currently exploring.
+The narratives within my artwork reflect the delicate balance between life and death, blending personal experiences and mythos.
+I am currently exploring two distinct bodies of work.

 Teaching Philosophy

-My goal is to teach students that there is no exact way to create art; that sometimes there are obstacles they may need to overcome, and that coping with ambiguity, expressing opinions, and at times defending judgments are all essential elements required by artists and designers.
-I use art and design practice to challenge my students to think, ask questions, and be courageous and responsible.
+My goal is to impart to students that there is no singular approach to creating art; rather, they may encounter obstacles that require overcoming.
+Coping with ambiguity, articulating opinions, and, at times, defending judgments are all essential skills for artists and designers.
+Through art and design practice, I challenge my students to think critically, ask questions, and embrace both courage and responsibility.

-I expect my students to establish an open dialogue between their work and the work of their classmates.
-The student should know in which direction the work is going and what goal he/she is trying to accomplish, technically, conceptually or both.
-This discourse enables students to realize how effectively their ideas have been conveyed, and how well they have understood their own goals.
-The ability to express and articulate oneself is at the core of art and design practice.
-By challenging students to think beyond mere techniques, to give attention to the content and reason behind their artwork, the quest for learning and the drive to expand their perspective beyond the classroom is instilled.
+I expect students to foster an open dialogue between their work and that of their peers.
+They should be aware of the direction and goals of their work, whether technical, conceptual, or both.
+This discourse helps students assess how effectively their ideas are communicated and how well they understand their own objectives.
+The ability to express and articulate oneself is fundamental to art and design practice.
+By encouraging students to look beyond mere techniques and focus on the content and purpose behind their work, I aim to instill a quest for learning and a drive to expand their perspectives beyond the classroom.

-Specialties Include: Drawing, Painting, Design Theory, Color Theory, Illustration, Visual Problem Solving, Adobe CC (Photoshop, Illustrator, InDesign, Dreamweaver)
+Specialties Include: Drawing, Painting, Design Theory, Color Theory, Illustration, Visual Problem Solving, Adobe CC (Photoshop, Illustrator, InDesign, Dreamweaver, Animate)

 Design Philosophy

-While separate from my fine art exhibition record, these skills are reflected heavily in my digital arts courses, where I use the same software and encourage the same type of collaborative environment as students would experience in a professional setting.
+Although distinct from my fine art exhibitions, these skills significantly influence my digital arts courses.
+I utilize the same software and foster a collaborative environment akin to what students would encounter in a professional setting.

 You may also like